yairm210/Unciv/docs/Modders/uniques.md

 	Applicable to: Unit

-??? example  "May upgrade to [baseUnitFilter] through ruins-like effects"
+??? example  "May upgrade to [unit] through ruins-like effects"
-	Example: "May upgrade to [Melee] through ruins-like effects"
+	Example: "May upgrade to [Musketman] through ruins-like effects"

+	Applicable to: Unit

+??? example  "Can upgrade to [unit]"
+	Example: "Can upgrade to [Musketman]"

 	Applicable to: Unit